ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/syllabus.md

 will be Friday of Week 10 at 8am.
 After the automatic 24-hour extenstion, we will not accept any submissions after that time, for any reason.

 <a id="g:exams"></a>
-<h3>Exams</h3>

-There will be three in-class exams during the quarter, held during the scheduled lecture time:
-- Week 4 - Wednesday 4/24/2024
-- Week 7 - Wednesday 5/15/2024
-- Week 10 - Wednesday 6/5/2024

-The final exam will be:
+*** Exams

+There will be two in-person exams in this course: a midterm and a final exam.
+The exam dates are shown below:

+- Midterm Exam: Friday, May 3rd 2024, during lecture time in lecture room
-- Week 11 - Monday 6/10/2024, 8am - 11am, room will be announced in Week 10.
+- Final Exam: Wednesday, June 1th 2024, 8am - 11am, room will be announced in Week 10.

+The final exam will be **cumulative** and will cover all topics discussed in the course.

+**If your final exam score (in percentage) is higher than your midterm score, then your midterm score will be replaced by your final exam score!**

 Seats will be assigned for all exam sessions and announced beforehand, and you must bring your school ID to the exam.
 All work on exams is to be done on your own, and you are not allowed to use any electronics or study aids during the exam (aside from those needed for University-approved academic accommodations).
 You may not speak to any other student in the exam room while the exam is in progress (including after you hand in your own exam).
-You may not share any information about the exam with any student who has not yet taken it (including students in future quarters of CSE12).
+You may not share any information about the exam with any student who has not yet taken it (including students in future quarters of CSE8A).

-Each in-class exam will each be worth 20% of your final grade.
-The final exam will be broken into three parts, each corresponding to the material from one of the in-class exams.
-Your grade for each in-class exam will be the maximum of the in-class score and the score on the corresponding part of the final exam.
-Note: each part of the final exam is optional if you wish to only use the score of in-class exam for that part.

-For example:
-- On the three in-class exams you score 75, 0, and 95 (you miss the second).
-On the final exam you score 80, 75, and 0 on the three parts.
-Your exam scores are 80, 75, 95, giving you an exam grade of 50% (16% + 15% + 19%).
-- On the three in-class exams you score 95, 93, and 90.
-You skip the final so your scores are 0, 0, 0.
-Your exam scores are 95, 93, 90, giving you an exam grade of 55.6% (19% + 18.6% + 18%).
-- On the three in-class exams you score 75, 55, and 60.
-On the final you score 95, 90, 94.
-Your exam scores are 95, 90, 94, giving you an exam grade of 55.8% (19% + 18% + 18.8%).

-This policy also covers what happens if you miss an in-class exam for any reason.
-If you are absent for an in-class exam, you get a 0, and then whatever score you get on the final exam for that section will be applied to your exam grade.
-There are no make-up in-class exams, and the final exam policy is governed by the [university’s policies](https://senate.ucsd.edu/operating-procedures/educational-policies/courses/epc-policies-on-courses/policy-exams-including-midterms-final-exams-and-religious-accommodations-for-exams/){:target="_blank"}.
+If you are absent for the midterm exam, you get a 0, and then whatever score you get on the final exam will be applied to your midterm exam grade.
+There are no make-ups for exams, and the final exam policy is governed by the [university’s policies](https://senate.ucsd.edu/operating-procedures/educational-policies/courses/epc-policies-on-courses/policy-exams-including-midterms-final-exams-and-religious-accommodations-for-exams/){:target="_blank"}.

 The final exam will be in person and paper based.
 No makeup exams will be conducted!
 No incompletes will be given.
 If you are unable to take the final exam at the scheduled time, please plan